 Holding on to resentment about another person is like drinking poison and expecting the other person to experience it instead.
-Or so says the aphorism attributed to Nelson Mandela, Buddha, Dr. Wayne Dyer, or Alcoholics Anonymous.
+Or so says the adage attributed to Nelson Mandela, Buddha, Dr. Wayne Dyer, or Alcoholics Anonymous.
 But sometimes the alternative, forgiveness, is almost an alien concept, especially when the other person is clearly in the wrong (and you know that for sure because you’ve been replaying the same scenario over and over in your mind).

 Here’s why I think forgiveness is like getting a chance to go back in time to heal that resentment and undo the damage.
 It’s possible to turn a painful memory into a positive force in your life.

 Memories aren’t accurate anyway, according to Donna Bridge, lead researcher of a 2012 study published in the Journal of Neuroscience.
 We like to think of our memory as a system of filing cabinets, each drawer containing a memory we can pull out, look at, and put back, leaving it unchanged.
 But as it turns out, each time we remember a memory, we change it a little.
 “Your memory of an event can grow less precise even to the point of being totally false with each retrieval,” Bridge says.